 12. Never a sincere apology

-There’s no admit that there’s something wrong with the approach you have towards one another.
+There’s no admitting that there’s something wrong with the approach you have towards one another.
 Tears, problems, dreadful troubles, but never a sincere apology received:

 - Another form of manipulation is the partner turning the situation around and making the other feel blamed and guilty for addressing the issue, instead of apologizing for what they’ve done.